Rotorua Initial Teacher Education Hapori

 The exciting hapori initiative has been operating since February 2020, and is delivered in partnership by University of Canterbury School of Teacher Education and the Rotorua Principals’ Association.

 You will complete the highly-recognised Bachelor of Teaching and Learning (Primary) programme.
 Much of the learning will be by distance learning.
-Additionally, once a term the kaihautū (leader), a UC lecturer, will provide face-to-face workshops at Mokoia Intermediate School in in Rotorua, to mentor and support you to learn strategies and skills to become an effective and dynamic UC teacher graduate.
+Additionally, once a term the kaihautū (leader), a UC lecturer, will provide face-to-face workshops at a local school in Rotorua, to mentor and support you to learn strategies and skills to become an effective and dynamic UC teacher graduate.
 The UC based Kaihautū will provide regular monthly on-line meetings and will be available online more informally throughout the academic year.
 The support package allows Rotorua-based students to have curriculum-based, face-to-face lectures and workshops in Rotorua twice a year with high quality UC lecturers who have specialist knowledge.

-So what do you have to commit to in Rotorua at Mokoia Intermediate?
+So what do you have to commit to in Rotorua?